 3020 Washtenaw Avenue,

-The lobby was designed to resemble a comfortable (albeit with late 60s style decor) living room, with sofas, end tables, lamps and artwork.
+The lobby was designed to resemble a comfortable (albeit with late-1960’s style decor) living room, with sofas, end tables, lamps and artwork.

 In 1984, the auditorium was twinned, after Butterfield sold the Wayside to Illinois-based Kerasotes Theatres.
-In the five years that Kerasotes ran the Wayside, it was notorious for being poorly run.
-Kerasotes closed the theater in 1989.
+In the five years that Kerasotes ran the Wayside Theatre, it was notorious for being poorly run.
+Kerasotes closed the theatre in 1989.

 A year later, plans were announced to convert the twin into a brew-n-view style venue, called the Wayside Cinema & Drafthouse, but this fell through.
-In late 1991, the theater was gutted and reopened as the Wayside Whirly Ball amusement center.
+In late-1991, the theatre was gutted and reopened as the Wayside Whirly Ball amusement center.

 The building has since been demolished and a supermarket built on the site.